krishnakadiyala/NPAcourse/labs/Section_03_Diving_Deeper_into_Core_Command_and_Config_Modules/Ansible_Lab_14_Parsing_Conditional_Traceroute.md

 Add conditional logic using the `when` task attribute to only perform the traceroute if the ping response percentage is less than 81%.

-In this task, we're also using a Jinja2 filter called `int` to convert `ping_pct` from a string to an integer so can perform comparisons on it.
+In this task, we're also using a Jinja2 filter called `int` to convert `ping_pct` from a string to an integer so you can perform comparisons on it.

 ```yaml
     - name: ISSUE TRACEROUTE